HappySeaFox/phrasebooks/README.md

 If your favorite dictionary supports advanced phrasebooks, then you don't need this application.

-The C++ code is heavily based on THT code: http://sourceforge.net/projects/tht
+The C++ code is heavily based on the THT code: https://github.com/HappySeaFox/tht

 Other license notes
 -------------------